stefanp0pa/react-lsac-workshop/README.md

 - Declarative
   * `return View(color: Red, count: 180)`

 What does this mean for React?
 It means that views are in general **immutable**, only **state mutates**.
-State describe how components are drawn and which components are visible or not.
-Every state mutate *triggers* the re-rendering of the UI and the browser "redraws" the view according to the new state.
+The state describes how components are drawn and which components are visible or not.
+Every state mutates *triggers* the re-rendering of the UI and the browser "redraws" the view according to the new state.

 - **Imperative**: you are the chef and you cook by the recipe
 - **Declarative**: you write the recipe and the compiler will "cook" it